CALP Network: Activities

 CALP provides traditional and self-directed training covering the fundamentals and core skills necessary to assess and deliver CVA.
 It also maintains a library of tools, reports, guidance and research related to CVA.

 CALP's policy building work extends to involvement in the production of key policy documents of the UK, European Union and OECD.
 CALP contributed research sponsored by the European Commission's Humanitarian Aid department (ECHO) and the UK Department for International Development (DFID) resulting in the publication of Is Cash Transfer Programming 'Fit for the Future'?, a January 2014 report by the Humanitarian Futures Programme, King's College London, examining how changes in the broader global and humanitarian landscape may evolve, influence and shape CTP's future progression.
 CALP acted as advisors in the production of Cash Based Response, an OECD Commitments into Practice series publication.
 CALP partnered with EU ECHO on a "Tracking Cash and Voucher Assistance (CVA)" workstream from 2016–2020, arising as a sub-stream of the World Humanitarian Summit Grand Bargain Cash workstream, resulting in the publication of Tracking Cash and Voucher Assistance Agreements – Recommendations and Minimum Requirements from the Grand Bargain Cash Workstream.

 With support from CALP Network, CVA was fully integrated into the revision of Sphere Standards in 2018.
 This marked a significant change from the 2011 Sphere Standards where CVA existed under the Food Security and Nutrition section.
 2016 also marked a significant moment as CALP's Minimum Standard for Market Analysis was published and achieved the status of Sphere companion.

-The State of the World's Cash 2020
+In 2023 CALP published The State of the World's Cash that includes recommendation about use of cash and voucher assistance in humanitarian aid.

-In 2020 CALP published The State of the World's Cash 2020 that includes recommendation about use of cash and voucher assistance in humanitarian aid.
+In 2024 CALP published an online "Cash 101" resource answering all the commonly asked questions around humanitarian cash and voucher assistance.

 Organisation

 The CALP Network is global network of organisations engaged in policy, practice and research in humanitarian cash and voucher assistance (CVA) and financial assistance more broadly.
 Members currently include local and international non-governmental organisations, United Nations agencies, the Red Cross/Crescent Movement, donors, specialist social innovation, technology and financial services companies, researchers and academics, and individual practitioners.
 It has a staff team distributed through West Africa, East Africa, the Middle East, North America, and Europe.

 The CALP Board and Technical Advisory Group is drawn from its membership.

-In 2022, the Board comprised members from:
+In 2023, the Board comprised members from: